 Microsoft now offers SQL Server R Services.
 By integrating the R language with SQL server, users can run advanced data analytics with data stored in SQL.
 In many ways, the relational database is a natural fit for R, which has long been used by data scientists for advanced statistical analyses.
-This four-part series will explain why R SQL is advantageous and how to get started implementing it.
+This three-part series will explain why R SQL is advantageous and how to get started implementing it.
 In this part, we’ll discuss the advantages, basic operations, and potential problems of R SQL.

 Why use R SQL?